Open PhD position

 General information on the University of Frankfurt and its employment

-The fixed-term employment of the academic staff is subject to the provisions of
+The time limit for academic staff is based on the provisions